2025 Gambling Statistics

 Lottery

 Many nations allow lotteries, including those that forbid conventional betting and casino-style gambling.
 In 2010, approximately 49% of Americans reported playing the lottery.
 Lotteries, claims Gambling ‘N Go, make up around 6% of the gaming audience.
+Subscriptions and app-based ticket management have made participation more convenient without changing the core draw format.
+Responsible play tools now include spend caps and reminders ahead of big rollover draws.

 Since then, EGBA forecasted an increased percentage of online gaming.
-Lotteries rose from 2.3% to 4% between 2013 to 2016.
+Lotteries rose from 2.3% to 4% between 2013 and 2016.
 The lottery payouts from 2012 to 2015 increased by 22% in the UK, going from £3.38 billion to £4.13 billion.
+Syndicates and instant win games have added variety, attracting players who prefer small stakes and simple rules.
+Charity-linked raffles have also benefited from digital distribution, broadening reach.

 Sports Betting